boaks/zephyr-coaps-client/README.md

 - the `Thingy:91` is usually shipped with a SIM card.
 Check, if that covers your [area/country](https://www.nordicsemi.com/-/media/Software-and-other-downloads/3rd-party/iBasis-simplified-coverage-map-for-web.pdf).
 If not, you need a SIM card for your area/country.
 (Sometimes the `Thingy:91` is shipped with an expired SIM card.
 Then you will need also an other one.)
 - a debug probe to flash the device.
    - either a [nRF9160-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK) and a [10-wire-ribbon connector, 2x5, 0.050"](https://www.digikey.com/en/products/detail/harwin-inc/M50-9100542/4953091).
-   - or a [j-Link](https://www.segger.com/products/debug-probes/j-link/) and a [cortex-M adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/).
+   - or a [Segger j-Link](https://www.segger.com/products/debug-probes/j-link/) and a [cortex-M adapter](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/9-pin-cortex-m-adapter/).

 **Note:** the `Thingy:91` uses 1.8V VDD and requires the Jlink to support 1.8V as well.
 Not all Jlinks supporting that, ensure you get a right one!
 If the `nRF9160-DK` is used, ensure you select 1.8V for VDD-IO (SW9 on the DK).